aaradhana98/IIITH_SSD/ssd_lab_activity_6/README.md

-An alert box is popped up if passwords dont match but the form is submitted.
+An alert box is popped up when the form is submitted but the passwords dont match.